San Francisco fog: In popular culture

 In 2010 an anonymous person began a Twitter account for the San Francisco fog, inspired by the fake BP public relations account that appeared after the oil spill in the Gulf of Mexico that year.
-It was named "Karl the Fog" after the misunderstood giant in the 2003 film Big Fish and the name has become widely used since.
+It was named "Karl the Fog" after the misunderstood giant in the 2003 film Big Fish, and the name has become widely used since.
 There is a companion Instagram account.
 The name is also used throughout episode 8 of Carmen Sandiego.
 The name was disparaged by 3 local celebrities during the 2020 PGA golf tournament.

+The term is particularly "loathed" by longtime city residents, who feel it is a "Yuppie" invention often used by transplants and serves as a marker of the gentrification that has reshaped parts of the city, displacing ethnic communities of color in favor of white techies.

 Accidents

 In 1901, 128 people died aboard SS City of Rio de Janeiro after the boat hit the reef due to low visibility from the fog.
 In 2007, in fog, a container ship named Cosco Busan struck the Bay Bridge connecting San Francisco and Oakland.
 This caused a large oil spill that closed public beaches, killed wildlife, and halted commercial fishing in the area.
 In 2013, Overseas Reymar, a 748-foot-long tanker, was proceeding to sea from an anchorage off San Francisco after discharging its cargo of crude oil at a Martinez refinery when it hit the base of the Echo tower of the Bay Bridge in fog.